rickhull/buildar/README.md

 Philosophy
 ----------
-* Track the release version in one place: a version file freely readable and writable
 * The version only matters in the context of a release.
 For internal development, git SHAs vastly outclass version numbers.
 * "The right version number" for the next release is a function of the current release version and the magnitude (or breakiness) of the change
 * http://semver.org/
 * Automate everything
-* This does not absolve you from attentending to changelogs, etc.

 Install
 -------